 There was a time when my husband and I went through some difficulties which lead us to make some sacrifices in order to provide for our growing family, pay the bills and other major debts.
 The sacrifices we had to make included not being able to buy anything for ourselves, like clothes.
 Since this situation lasted so long, we started noticing that we had a major clothing emergency.

 Fortunately for us God had a plan and gave my husband a new opportunity that helped him to provide and to take care of some debts.
-In other words, we were able to get back on our feet, there was less of a need to continue to deprive ourselves of clothes or going shopping.
+In other words, we were able to get back on our feet and there was less of a need to continue to deprive ourselves of clothes or going shopping.

 Like most people, we thought that rebuilding our wardrobe at once was the best way to go, until we were discouraged after realizing how much it was going to cost us.
 But after a while, I came up with ideas that helped my husband and I make our wardrobe dream come true for a lot less.